Techtonica/curriculum/runtime-complexity/memoization.md

 ### Lesson
 This lesson follows the [Memoization Slideshow](https://docs.google.com/presentation/d/1BipDMgjZd3u-QsrPNCljH-Wv2l3tYRAUz8LWnxzt4s8/edit#slide=id.p).

-Read through the history of Memoization and 'What is memoization' slides and get familiar with the new vocabulary.
+Read through the history of Memoization and 'What is memoization' slideshow and get familiar with the new vocabulary.

 Before we read about Memoization, we need to understand that it is a part of Dynamic Programming. **Dynamic Programming** is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map, etc).
 Dynamic programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for the same inputs, we can optimize it using Dynamic Programming.
 The idea is to simply store the results of subproblems so that we do not have to re-compute them when needed later.
 Memoization (top-down approach), along with its “sibling” tabulation (bottom-up approach), are the two main Dynamic Programming techniques.